Federal Accident Doctors for Injured Construction Workers in the Dallas, Texas

 - Falls.
 A shocking 40 percent of construction worker fatalities are due to falls from height.
 These falls can have many causes, including a lack of safety harnesses, defective scaffolding, other unsafe practices, and worker errors.
 Falls can result in a very wide range of injuries, from broken bones and sprains to catastrophic back, neck, and head injuries.

 - Electrocutions.
 Construction work also mean wiring work – work that can involve high voltages and unsafe conditions.
 A defective part, a human error, or a safety violation can lead to an electrocution, which can cause burns, internal injuries, and death.
 Eight percent of construction worker fatal accidents are caused by electrocution.

 - Struck by an object.
 About eight of one hundred fatal construction site accidents involve a falling object.
 This object could be as small as a hammer or as large as a steel beam or crane.
 Workers can protect against falling objects by wearing hard hats and paying attention to dangerous work zones, but some falling object injuries are caused by employee safety violations.
 The most common injury sustained in a falling object accident is a traumatic brain injury.

 - Caught in or between.
 About four percent of all deadly construction accidents are caused by being caught in or compressed by equipment objects or by being struck, caught, or crushed in collapsing structure, equipment, or material.
 Examples of this type of accident include being caught between a piece of heavy machinery and the building structure or being crushed by a collapsing basement wall during construction.
-If an accident victim survives, head injuries, back injuries, and internal injuries are common.
+If an accident victim survives, head, back, and internal injuries are common.

 In addition to these four major types of construction worker accidents, there are many other common ways that workers may become injured: